romanlevin/felek/DESIGN.md

 For querying logs, Felek use gRPC's streaming functionality to stream logs line-by-line, optionally continuing to stream after the existing content of the log file is exhaust.
 Logs are assumed to consist of lines of UTF-8 encoded text.

 Connections from the client to the server will be encrypted and authenticated using mTLS.

+## mTLS setup

+### Authentication

+We create a self-signed root X.509 CA  and an intermediate CA signed by the root.
+The intermediate CA is then used to sign both server and client certificates.
+The client and server then use the intermediate CA to verify each other.

+### Authorization

+We authorize the user to either "user" or "admin" privileges based on the CN section of the client certificate.

 ## gRPC spec